-Module Present When the optical transceiver is QSFP+ or QSFP28, I2C analysis and Settings appear.
+When the optical transceiver is QSFP+ or QSFP28, I2C analysis and Settings appear.
 When the optical transceiver is CFP4, MDIO analysis and Settings appear.
-Green indicates that an optical transceiver is currently mounted.
-Transceiver Information Select the information from pull down menu.
-Alarm and Output control appear in case of OTU3 and OTU4.Alarm shows the alarm status.
+Module Present Green indicates that an optical transceiver is currently mounted.
+Transceiver Information from pull down menu.
+Alarm and Output control appear in case of OTU3 and OTU4.
+Alarm shows the alarm status.